sepbx/hass-music-assistant/README.md

 ## Introduction

-Music Assistant is a music library manager for your offline and online music sources, combined with the power of Home assistant to easily stream your favourite music to a wide range of supported players.
+Music Assistant is a music library manager for your offline and online music sources, combined with the power of Home Assistant to easily stream your favourite music to a wide range of supported players.

 Music Assistant consists of multiple building blocks: